golang/dep/docs/Gopkg.lock.md

 ### `input-imports`

 A sorted list of all the import inputs that were present at the time the `Gopkg.lock` was computed.
-This list includes both actual `import` statements from the project, as well as any `required` import paths listed in `Gopkg.toml`.
+This list includes both actual `import` statements from the project, as well as any `required` import paths listed in `Gopkg.toml`, excluding any that were `ignored`.

 ### `analyzer-name` and `analyzer-version`